indaco/predix-ec-configurator/README.md

 - - -

-## Why I need this app?
-How it could help me?
+## Why I need Enterprise Connect and how it works?

 Enterprise Connect addresses two scenarios: